 External Directors' Meetings

-The External Directors’ Meeting* is a meeting body intended to foster trust among external directors through frank exchange of opinions and shared recognition from an independent and objective standpoint and to utilize the opinions expressed at the meeting to fulfil their roles as external directors by channeling them to the executive level as necessary.
-In fiscal 2022, two meetings were held to discuss topics such as the “governance framework and management of the Board of Directors,” and “organizing the roles of the holding company and the subsidiary bank and the exercise of their functions.”
-These discussions led to future discussions by the Board of Directors, improvements in management and other operations.
+The External Directors’ Meeting is a meeting body intended to foster trust among external directors through frank exchange of opinions and shared recognition from an independent and objective standpoint and to utilize the opinions expressed at the meeting to fulfil their roles as external directors by channeling them to the executive level as necessary.
+In FY2023, two meetings were held to discuss topics such as the subjects that should be deliberated by the Board of Directors, the Group’s supervisory function and the sophistication of governance, etc. These discussions led to future discussions by the Board of Directors, improvements in management and other operations.

 Strategic Shareholdings